 You don't have to have a green thumb to grow Wandering Jew.
 I purchased this plant from Walmart in April.
 I have thinned it several times.
 I made a hanging basket and gave it to a friend, added a few sprigs around my Lantana plant and also pitched it over the deck railing behind a bush just to get rid of it.
-That little bit took root and it is spreading.

 I'll have to say, I got my money's worth when I purchased this plant.
 It is an annual but can be wintered inside.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 How do I care for a Wandering Jew plant?